GRONINGEN-MICROBIOME-CENTRE/TransplantLines/README.md

 This github repository provides the code to reproduce the analyses presented in "Gut Microbiome Dysbiosis is Associated with Increased Mortality following Solid Organ Transplantation"

+By: Weersma Group, Fu Group and Zhernakova Group, UMCG, The Netherlands

+Last updated XX-XX-XX

 **File index:**
 * Mortality Analysis.Rmd
 * Differential abundance analysis.Rmd